Maple Leafs’ William Nylander’s Holdout: Good for Him, Bad for Hockey

 Lambert seems to believe its a good idea that teams pay great young players who are still improving more than they pay their long-time-with-the-team, good players who are beginning to decline.
 As Lambert admits, that philosophy flies in the face of traditional NHL wisdom that teams should reward players who have been with their teams for a longer term and who are now in their late 20s and early 30s.

 Traditional NHL contract wisdom has valued a player’s track record over a smaller body of work – two years in Nylander’s case.
-In other words, if the Maple Leafs were faced with signing Nylander or Tavaras, traditional NHL wisdom would suggest that they would offer Tavaras the bigger contract because he has been more reliable over the long haul when Nylander has only two years at 61 points each year.
+In other words, if the Maple Leafs were faced with signing Nylander or Tavares, traditional NHL wisdom would suggest that they would offer Tavares the bigger contract because he has been more reliable over the long haul when Nylander has only two years at 61 points each year.

 Related: NHL Rumors: Blues, Flyers, Nylander, Alzner, More